rights-s/styleguide/README.md

-# Style guides in COOKPAD
+# Style guides in Rights

 ## Guides